dd2333/DDPhotoAlbum/README.md

 License
 -----------------------------------
-  DDPhotoAlbum is released under the MIT license.
-See LICENSE for details.<br />
+  DDPhotoAlbum is released under the MIT license.<br />